MyTimeMachine: Personalized Facial Age Transformation: Experiments

-\textbf{Dataset.} We curated a dataset of images featuring 12 celebrities spanning a wide age range, including 7 males and 5 females from diverse ethnic backgrounds such as Caucasian, African American, Hispanic, and Asian.
+We curated a dataset of images featuring 12 celebrities spanning a wide age range, including 7 males and 5 females from diverse ethnic backgrounds such as Caucasian, African American, Hispanic, and Asian.
 For further details, please refer to Table~\ref{tab:dataset} in the supplementary material.
-For each celebrity, we train MyTM using 50 images, as discussed in Sec.~\ref{sec:abla}.
-We then evaluate the performance of MyTM using test images of the same celebrity at either 40 or 70 years old, depending on the task outlined later in the experimental framework.
+For each celebrity, we train MyTM on 50 images and evaluate its performance using test images of the same individual at either 40 or 70 years old, depending on the task defined in the experimental setup.